alexfornuto/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

     link: https://github.com/rickpeyton
 ---

-Like any skilled Rails developer, you probably have several play apps.
-But just because these aren't serious production apps doesn't mean that you should have to host them somewhere that forces you to shut them down for six hours a day.
-Instead, follow this guide to host several Rails apps on a single Linode and subsequently avert daily shutdowns.
+If you're a Rails developer, you probably have several apps other than your production environment.
+But just because these aren't serious production apps doesn't mean that you should have to host them on separate servers.
+This guide explains how to host several Rails apps on a single Linode.

 ## Before you begin

-This guide provides step-by-step instructions for hosting multiple Rails apps on Ubuntu 14.04 (Trusty Tahr) with Linode.
+ - This guide is written for Ubuntu 14.04 (Trusty Tahr).

-Before you begin, ensure that you have followed the [Getting Started](https://www.linode.com/docs/getting-started) and [Securing Your Server](https://www.linode.com/docs/security/securing-your-server/) guides.
+ - Ensure that you have followed the [Getting Started](https://www.linode.com/docs/getting-started) and [Securing Your Server](https://www.linode.com/docs/security/securing-your-server/) guides.

-This guide assumes that you have created and are logged in as a non-root user with sudo privileges.
-This guide uses the name rick, but you can use whatever name you choose and alter your commands accordingly.
+{: .note}
+>
+>This guide is written for a non-root user.
+Commands that require elevated privileges are prefixed with `sudo`.
+If you're not familiar with the `sudo` command, you can check our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.

 ##Configuring your first Rails app

 ### Install Postgres

-1. Update the system and install essentials by entering:
+1. Update the system and install essentials:

         sudo apt-get update
         sudo apt-get upgrade --show-upgraded